 Nuts, Especially almonds and sunflower seeds These are the best source of vitamin E which can help protect the outer membrane of joint cells.
 Vitamin E also defends against free radicals which cause joint inflammation and cell damage.

 Apples are high in quercetin, which is an antioxidant that helps build collagen.
-Collagen helps make up cartilage which acts as a shock absorber in your joints and help prevent arthritis.
+Collagen helps make up cartilage which acts as a shock absorber in your joints and helps prevent arthritis.

 Cherries contain anthocyanin which has natural, anti-inflammatory properties.
 Anthocyanins in cherries also help to maintain healthy levels of uric acid ( which in excess can be damaging to the body)